Today I'm delighted to feature a guest post by Gloria Spagnoli of Speakita.com about how to master Italian listening comprehension.

 And we don’t do it to be rude.
 It’s just our way to show interest.
 This, however, doesn’t mean that you will never be able to understand Italians.
 It’s all a matter of training yourself to understand what is going on.
 I'll talk about it later in this post.

-I Can’t Recognize Words In Fast Italian Speech
+I Can’t Recognise Words In Fast Italian Speech

 You open your online dictionary, look for your word, and listen to its pronunciation.
 Everything sounds clear.
 Then, when you’re in the middle of a conversation and that same word pops up… you barely understand it.
 How come?